 Board of Directors

-In 2012, Mr. Dubin, along with a prominent group of investors, acquired Castleton Commodities International LLC.
-In 2015, CCI acquired Morgan Stanley’s Global Oil Merchanting business, and the combined company now ranks as one of the world’s leading independent energy merchants.
-Mr. Dubin is the lead shareholder and Non-Executive Chairman of the Company.
+In 2012, Mr. Dubin, along with a prominent group of investors, acquired Castleton Commodities International LLC (formerly Louis Dreyfus Highbridge Energy), a global merchant energy company active in the physical and financial commodity markets and infrastructure investing.
+The company ranks as one of the world’s leading independent energy merchants.
+Mr. Dubin is the lead shareholder and Co-Chairman of the company.

 Mr. Dubin is a founder and former Board chair of the Robin Hood Foundation, a philanthropic organization in New York that applies investment principles to charitable giving.
-Since its founding in 1988, Robin Hood has raised and invested over $2.5 billion in the most effective poverty-fighting programs in New York City.
-Mr. Dubin is also a Board member of Mount Sinai Medical Center and the Museum of Modern Art and is a member of the Dean’s Executive Committee of the Harvard Kennedy School.
-Mr. Dubin graduated from the State University of New York at Stony Brook with a BA in Economics.
+He is a Board member of Mount Sinai Medical Center and the Museum of Modern Art, and is a member of the Dean’s Executive Committee of the Harvard Kennedy School.

 William C. Reed II*